filfreire/filfreire.github.io/_drafts/remote_webdriver_made_simple.md

-## Setting up Webdriver dinamically
+## Setting up Webdriver dynamically

-First let's setup an interface for our WebDriver that can have multiple implementations (it can be for a remote browser or a local browser)
+First, let's set up an interface for our WebDriver that can have multiple implementations (it can be for a remote browser or a local browser)
 ```java
 import org.openqa.selenium.WebDriver;